 When considering the antique silver flatware services of the 19th and early 20th century, created by makers such as Tiffany & Co. and Gorham, it is often incredible to think that such magnificent utensils had such humble origins.
 The spoon, knife and fork came into the world at different periods of human history and in very different ways, but in their own way, they played a large part in advancing civilization, and often made an important statement about personal wealth and status.

 Whether commonly used or the subjects of the strictest etiquette, it is difficult to imagine life without these simple tools.
 Once sacrilegious and controversial, the knife, fork and spoon are among the most important inventions in the history of Western culture.
+Below we’ll be diving into the history of flatware and reviewing how this tableware evolved throughout the years.

 As human beings learned to work with different materials, they fashioned the spoon accordingly, carving them from wood and horn, and eventually working metals like silver and iron into spoon-shaped utensils from the earliest days of metalcraft.
 These first metal implements often wore out very quickly, however, and only gained resilience with the development of copper alloys.